-As the Mental Capacity Act 2005 continues to embed itself into everyday practice, more and more adult social workers find themselves being called upon to provide written and oral evidence in the Court of Protection.
+As the Mental Capacity Act 2005 continues to embed itself into everyday practice more and more adult social workers find themselves being called upon to provide written and oral evidence in the Court of Protection.

-In addition, practitioners could also find themselves giving evidence in the High Court if a case is issued under the court's inherent jurisdiction, the Coroner's Court or a Tribunal.
-In contrast to peers working in children's services, those working with adults often find that giving evidence is still unfamiliar territory and this can cause significant anxiety.
+In addition practitioners could also find themselves giving evidence in the High Court if a case is issued under the court's inherent jurisdiction, the Coroner's Court or a Tribunal.
+When compared to their peers working in children's services, giving evidence is still unfamiliar territory and can cause significant anxiety.